Sheffield and Yorkshire house prices in 2026: the latest data and what it means

 What about Sheffield specifically?

-Sheffield typically tracks just below the Yorkshire and Humber regional average, reflecting its mix of urban housing stock (terraces in S2, S3, S4, S6) and more affluent suburbs (Dore, Totley, Fulwood).
-Specific neighbourhoods vary widely:
+The Land Registry UK House Price Index for February 2026 puts the average Sheffield house price at around £222,000.
+Sheffield tracks just below the Yorkshire and Humber regional average of £248,000, reflecting its mix of urban housing stock (terraces in S2, S3, S4, S6) and more affluent suburbs (Dore, Totley, Fulwood).

 - Dore (S17): typically £400,000 to £700,000+ for family homes